vertxxyz/Vertx.Utilities/README.md

 ## EditorGUIUtils

-Many helper functions for random editor GUI functionality I use, often or otherwise.
+Many helper functions for random editor IMGUI functionality I use.

 #### Controls and Decorations